vegaprotocol/specs/protocol/0064-VALP-validator_performance_based_rewards.md

 let `expected = v*b/t` the number of blocks we expected the validator to propose.
 Then `validator_performance = max(0.05, min((p/expected, 1))`

-### Pending/ersatz validators
+### Ersatz and pending validators
 For validators who [have submitted a transaction to become validators](./0069-VCBS-validators_chosen_by_stake.md) the `performance_score` is defined as follows: during each epoch
 Let `numBlocks = max(min(50, epochDurationSeconds), epochDurationSeconds x 0.01)`.
-Every `numBlocks` blocks the candidate validator node is to send a hash of block number `b` separetely signed by all the three keys and submitted; the network will verify this to confirm that the validator owns the keys.
+Every `numBlocks` blocks the candidate validator node is to send a hash of block number `b` separately signed by all the three keys and submitted; the network will verify this to confirm that the validator owns the keys.
 Here `b` is defined as:
-First time it is the the block number in which the joining transaction was included.
+First time it is the block number in which the joining transaction was included.
 Then it's incremented by `numBlocks`.
 The network will keep track of the last `10` times this was supposed to happen and the `performance_score` is the number of times this has been verified divided by `10`.
 The message with the signed block hash must be in blocks `b + numBlocks` to `b + numBlocks + 10` to count as successfully delivered.
 Initially the performance score is set to `0`.
-Both Tendermint validators and candidate validators should be signing and sending these messages but only for the candidate validators does this impact their score.
+Both Tendermint validators and pending validators should be signing and sending these messages but only for the pending validators does this impact their score.

-The performance score should be available on all the same API enpoints as the `validatorScore` from [validator rewards](./0061-REWP-simple_pos_rewards_sweetwater.md).
+The performance score should be available on all the same API endpoints as the `validatorScore` from [validator rewards](./0061-REWP-simple_pos_rewards_sweetwater.md).

 ## Acceptance criteria

 ### Performance score
 1. Tendermint validator with insufficient self-delegation (<a name="0064-VALP-001" href="#0064-VALP-001">0064-VALP-001</a>):
-  * Setup a network with 5 validators
+  * Set up a network with 5 validators
   * Self-delegate to 4 of the nodes **more** than the minimum amount set in `reward.staking.delegation.minimumValidatorStake`.
   * Self-delegate to the 5th node **less** than the minimum amount.
   * Verify that at the beginning of the next epoch the performance score of the 5th validator is 0.
 2. Tendermint validator with sufficient self-delegation (<a name="0064-VALP-002" href="#0064-VALP-002">0064-VALP-002</a>):
   * Setup a network with 5 validators.
   * Self-delegate to all of them more than the minimum required.
-  *  Verify that after an epoch has past, the performance score of all of them is close to 1.
+  *  Verify that after an epoch has passed, the performance score of all of them is close to 1.
 3. Tendermint validator down (<a name="0064-VALP-003" href="#0064-VALP-003">0064-VALP-003</a>):
   * Setup a network with 5 validators.
   * Self-delegate to all of them more than the minimum required in `reward.staking.delegation.minimumValidatorStake` and ensure the validators self-stake is an equal amount across all.